-14. EMPLOYEE BENEFIT PLANS
+13. EMPLOYEE BENEFIT PLANS

 The Company sponsors the AtriCure, Inc. 401(k) Plan, a defined contribution plan covering substantially all employees of the Company (the "Plan").
-The Plan was amended effective January 1, 2009 primarily to reflect modifications to the definition of compensation and employee eligibility.
-The Plan was amended again effective September 1, 2011 to reflect modifications to the Plan due to a change in Plan Administrator.
-Eligible employees may contribute up to \$16,500 of their pre-tax annual compensation (up to \$22,000 for participants over age 50).
-During 2011, the Company made matching contributions of 25% of the first 6% of employee contributions to the Plan.
-Employer contributions to the Plan were suspended during 2010 and 2009.
-The Company's matching contributions expensed during 2011 were \$221,453.
+The Plan was amended effective September 1, 2011 to reflect modifications to the Plan due to a change in Plan Administrator.
+Eligible employees may contribute up to \$17 of their pre-tax annual compensation (up to \$22 for participants over age 50).
+During 2012 and 2011, the Company made matching contributions of 25% of the first 6% of employee contributions to the Plan.
+Employer contributions to the Plan were suspended during 2010.
+The Company's matching contributions expensed during 2012 and 2011 were \$234 and \$221, respectively.
 Additional amounts may be contributed to the Plan at the discretion of the Company's board of directors.
-No such discretionary contributions were made during 2011, 2010 or 2009.
+No such discretionary contributions were made during 2012, 2011 or 2010.

-15. EQUITY COMPENSATION PLANS
+14. EQUITY COMPENSATION PLANS